 Too often, the pattern of questioning in mathematics classrooms is that the teacher asks a question with a specific response already in mind, a student responds, and the teacher evaluates the student’s response in light of the teacher’s expected response.
 This approach to questioning gives students few opportunities to think, only engages a single student in the discussion, and provides teachers with very little insight into whether or not the student is developing an understanding of mathematics.

-One way to generate more purposeful math talk is by asking questions that encourage all students in the classroom to become engaged in the discussion and to explain and reflect on their thinking.
-You can start by changing the typical pattern of questioning by asking more higher-level questions, including:
+One way to generate more purposeful discourse is by asking math talk questions that encourage all students in the classroom to become engaged in the discussion and to explain and reflect on their thinking.
+You can start by changing the typical pattern of questioning by asking more higher-level math talk prompts, including:

 - “Can you explain?”